Abdullah5292/FakatFrontend/README.md

 FakatBackend

-Backend development for Fakat Mern Stack used
+Frontend development for Fakat Mern Stack used